Our Latest Project: Understanding Maine’s Tree Growth Tax Law

 To date, NRCS has worked with the Appalachian Mountain Club to remove six culverts on their property.
 NRCS engineers designed the remediation work to remove the culverts and restore the stream banks in accordance with the landowner’s wishes.
 Prior to construction, stream monitoring data was collected, and brook trout were removed from the construction site.
 USFW secured the necessary permits and funded the project in its entirety.
 There were no costs to the landowner, but the landowner was responsible for hiring the contractor.
 The removal of the three culverts has reconnected three miles of stream habitat identified by the Maine Department of Inland Fisheries and Wildlife as wild brook habitat.

-Recreation in the North Woods
+Recreation in the Maine Woods

 Maine is unique in its vast forests that are both privately owned and managed, and unfragmented.
 Some states have large forests, but they are usually public lands.
 Other states have privately owned and managed forests, but generally not on the scale of Maine’s multimillion-acre forest landscape.